-- Where the LA seek to pursue a School Attendance Order (SAO) they will consider the circumstances of the case and identify and allocate a school place via the Fair Access Protocol under Category K- children for whom a place has not been sought due to exceptional circumstances. - For children who have been previously excluded, and for whom mainstream education is not yet possible the LA will ensure suitable provision is in place.
-This will be considered on a case by case basis and if necessary a referral will be made by the Admissions Team to the multi-disciplinary Pupil Inclusion Panel for a decision to be made as to the most appropriate provision for the child, where this requires the child to be on a school roll and the child is eligible to be considered under the Fair Access Protocol a place will be allocated via the protocol. - If an application is made for multiple children- siblings will all be allocated to the same school even if this results in the school being allocated over their published admission number. - Primary Fair Access Meetings will be arranged on an ad-hoc basis by the Admissions Team when it is identified that an application is eligible to be considered under the Fair Access Protocol.
-This will only occur where a child is having difficulty in securing a school place in-year, and it can be demonstrated that reasonable measures have been taken to secure a place through the in-year admissions process. - If, under exceptional circumstances, a school wishes to refuse to place a child allocated under the protocol, the school must respond to the Admissions Team within seven calendar days indicating in writing its reasons for doing so.
+- The school allocation model will be used until all schools reach the 100% point on their respective allocation number.
+In the event of demand exceeding places at this point the members of the Fair Access Meeting will review the situation and recommend additional numbers (e.g. 1 per school). - Where the LA seek to pursue a School Attendance Order (SAO) they will consider the circumstances of the case and identify and allocate a school place via the Fair Access Protocol under Category K- children for whom a place has not been sought due to exceptional circumstances. - For children who have been previously excluded, and for whom mainstream education is not yet possible the LA will ensure suitable provision is in place.
+This will be considered on a case by case basis and if necessary a referral will be made by the Admissions Team to the multi-disciplinary Pupil Inclusion Panel for a decision to be made as to the most appropriate provision for the child, where this requires the child to be on a school roll and the child is eligible to be considered under the Fair Access Protocol a place will be allocated via the protocol - If an application is made for multiple children- siblings will all be allocated to the same school even if this results in the school being allocated over their allocation number. - The Admissions Team will allocate Fair Access Protocol children within the allocation model during the weekly Fair Access Meeting taking into consideration parental preference, the address and circumstances of the family.
+Once the child is on roll, a point will be awarded on the Fair Access table.
+Every effort should be made to admit an allocated child as soon as it is possible to do so.

+- If the school has already reached its allocation number the Admissions Team will allocate to the next school within the model taking into consideration parental preference and the address and circumstances of the family. - If, under exceptional circumstances, a school wishes to refuse to place a child allocated under the protocol, the school must respond to the Admissions Team within seven calendar days indicating in writing its reasons for doing so.
 The Admissions Team will seek to resolve the issue. - If the issue is not resolved the case will be discussed at the next Fair Access Meeting for consideration.
 If it is felt that school should admit the child then schools will be advised and consultation will take place between the head teacher, the governing body of the school, the parent and the child.
-If agreement is not reached Middlesbrough LA's Head of Access to Education will be asked to determine whether or not the school should admit the child, and if required will direct the school or seek a direction from the Secretary of State - If the LA's Head of Access to Education, after considering the allocation of the child and the argument for refusal presented by the school, determines that the child should not be allocated to the identified school then discussions will take place regarding suitable school placement and if necessary an alternative school may be allocated using the Fair Access Protocol.

-The allocation decision made by the LA's Head of Access to Education will be binding on all schools.
-Refusal by a school to take on roll an allocated child will result in the LA directing a LA maintained school to admit or in the case of an Academy will seek a direction from the Secretary of State requesting the Secretary of State, via the Education Funding Agency, to direct the school to admit the child.
+If agreement is not reached Middlesbrough LA's Head of Access to Education will be asked to determine whether or not the school should admit the child, and if required will direct the school or seek a direction from the Secretary of State - If the LA's Head of Access to Education, after considering the allocation of the child and the argument for refusal presented by the school, determines that the child should not be allocated to the identified school then discussions will take place regarding suitable school placement and if necessary an alternative school may be allocated using the Fair Access Protocol. - The allocation decision made by the LA's Head of Access to Education will be binding on all schools.
+Refusal by a school to take on roll an allocated child will result in the LA requesting the Secretary of State, via the Education Funding Agency, to direct the school to admit the child.